 You have an amazing opportunity to be the hands and feet of Christ.
 I know it’s tough.
 I am right here with ya.
 But let’s do this thing.
 Let’s be the one who takes Jesus to the uttermost parts of our world.

-How has your frenemy made you a better person?
+How can you love your frenemy?
+Can you think of ways they made you a better person?